 Better Pricing and A More Flexible Contract with the Incumbent

-After careful review of the competing vendors and precise contract revisions guided by Mattern, the firm elected to retain its service provider, Excela.
-A few key changes to the service terms, however, made the renewal of the relationship with Excela possible.
+After careful review of the competing vendors and precise contract revisions guided by Mattern, the firm elected to retain its service provider, Exela.
+A few key changes to the service terms, however, made the renewal of the relationship with Exela possible.
 Reyna explains, “Rigid severance package terms that had previously tied the firm to strict staff ratios were significant stumbling blocks in the existing contract.
 These had been non-negotiable previously and we were grateful to the artful negotiations of Mattern to win this key flexibility for the firm.”
 The new contact incorporated many other significant changes, such as:

 - Right-sized staffing configuration.

 - Employees shifted from variable hour work weeks to a 40-hour standard work week.

 - Elimination of equipment from the labor agreement.